|

 Fake or Real?
 How To Self-Check The News And Get The Facts: A news item from NPR, with tips on how to self-check the news to ensure you're getting a real news story.

-What are Confirmation Bias Examples?: Confirmation bias is the tendency for people to selectively search for and consider information that confirms already held beliefs.
+Confirmation bias is the tendency for people to selectively search for and consider information that confirms already held beliefs.
 People also tend to reject evidence that contradicts their opinions.
 This page has some examples of confirmation bias.
+What are Confirmation Bias Examples?

 The Fact Checker’s guide for detecting fake news: Clear and quick tips for how to detect fake news, from the Fact Checker section of the Washington Post.

+It's more important than ever to be critical online.
+Why Fact Check?
 A world with or without fact checking?
 We know what we prefer.
 (1:33)

 Convey information that will evoke positive feelings about the candidate